BenGamma/easyrollcall/README.md

 	* https://github.com/Seeed-Studio/PN532

 Code :
-* Modify the server's name you want to send request to in easyrollcall.ino
+* Modify the server's name you want to send request to and the value of the answer your server is sending back, in easyrollcall.ino